MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Introduction

 The remainder of this article is organized as follows.
-Section \ref{sec:Preliminaries} formulates the stabilization and tracking problems and establishes the theoretical foundations, including the criteria for exponential stability and the maximum entropy reinforcement learning framework.
-Section \ref{sec:lyapunov} details the methodology for learning the Lyapunov certificate, specifically describing the multi-step data collection strategy and the loss functions designed to enforce formal stability conditions.
-Section \ref{sec:policy} presents the learning process for the neural control policy, deriving the optimization objectives for the soft Q-networks, the policy network, and the temperature coefficient.
-Section \ref{sec:experiments} reports the experimental results, providing a comprehensive comparison with baseline algorithms across six benchmark environments, followed by an evaluation of robustness, generalization capabilities, and parameter sensitivity.
-Finally, Section \ref{sec:conclusion} provides a discussion on the underlying design philosophy and concludes the article.
+Section \ref{sec:Preliminaries} formulates the control problems and establishes necessary theoretical foundations.
+Section \ref{sec:lyapunov} describes the Lyapunov certificate learning methodology.
+Section \ref{sec:policy} presents the optimization process within the actor-critic framework.
+Section \ref{sec:experiments} provides comprehensive experimental evaluations across six benchmarks.
+Finally, Section \ref{sec:conclusion} discusses the design philosophy and concludes this article.